 - By measuring the consumption of the error budgets, you can control the rate of deployment.
 You can either slow down or speed up as per the remaining error budget.

-- Error budgets allow SRE and Dev team work in synchrony for overall improvement of the service.
+- Error budgets allow SRE and Dev teamwork in synchrony for the overall improvement of the service.

-- It allpows the product development team to take risk and increase the push velocity if there is ample error budgets remaining.
+- It allows the product development team to take the risk and increase the push velocity if there are ample error budgets remaining.

 - It can help determine the right time for increasing the pace of development of testing.
-When error budget diminishes or dries up, then the push velocity can be minimized and more time can be afforded for testing.
+When the error budget diminishes or dries up, the push velocity can be minimized, and more time can be afforded for testing.

-- Error budget can be adjusted to allow development team to push in new features or additions or it can be made less for development team if the impact on service availability becomes too high
+- Error budget can be adjusted to allow the development team to push in new features or additions, or it can be made less for the development team if the impact on service availability becomes too high